Energiewende: Initial phase 2013–2016

 A commentary on the progress report expands on many of the issues raised.

 Slowdown from 2016

-Slow progress on transmission network reinforcement has led to a deferment of new windfarms in northern Germany.
-The German cabinet earlier approved costly underground cabling in October 2015 in a bid to dispel local resistance against above-ground pylons and to speed up the expansion process.
+Slow progress on transmission network reinforcement had led to a deferment of new windfarms in northern Germany.
+The German cabinet approved costly underground cabling in October 2015 in a bid to dispel local resistance against above-ground pylons and to speed up the expansion process.